rodrigofcaba/Cleaning-Gmail/README.md

 pip install -r requirements.txt
 ```

-Now you need to set up your google account to get the password to connect to your IMAP server.
+3. Now you need to set up your google account to get the password to connect to your IMAP server.
 This you can do in your Google Account settings.

 ```
 Your google account -> security -> Apps passwords
 ```
-Generate a new password by selecting an application type (other), choose a name, for instance "IMAP CLIENT", click "Generate".
+4. Generate a new password by selecting an application type (other), choose a name, for instance "IMAP CLIENT", click "Generate".

-Save the password you see on the screen, you will need it the first time you log into the server.
+**NOTE:** **Save the password** you see on the screen, you will need it the first time you log into the server.

 ## Usage